Harikrishnank23/storeManagement/README.md

 All error messages during api calls are logged in loggerException table to make debugging easy mvc pattern is used in code structuring. constants,bycrypting,jwt verification etc... are seperated.

+db schema has been added to src/db/schema.sql file